 Brakes are important, but often neglected.
 Brake violations make up one of the biggest citation groups during roadside inspections.
 In 2016, 13.2% of reported out-of-service violations were due to improper brake maintenance.
-September 7th is the CVSA’s Brake Safety Day.
-There was also an unscheduled brake check event on May 3, where “[i]nspectors […] sidelined almost 2,000 vehicles across North America” .
-Make sure you’re legal to keep rolling:
+Make sure you are legal so you can to keep rolling:

 Are your brakes properly greased?